mdsol/fossa_ci_scripts/travis_ci/SETUP.md

   - Merge the Pull Request when satisfied with output

 ## Optional Steps

+### Add FOSSA API Key to Travis Project
+  - Log into TravisCI and open the appropriate Project
+  - Click 'More Options' -> 'Settings' on the right of the Project Page
+  - Add an Environment Variable named 'FOSSA_API_KEY', set it's value to the provided API Key and set 'Display value in log' to Disabled

 ### Parallelized Builds
   - Add an Environment Variable to the Travis YML called 'FOSSA_NODE_INDEX' and set its value to the Node Index which should execute the tasks